thimble-consulting/dotfiles/README.md

   i.
 First, go to System Settings > Keyboard > Keyboard Shortcuts > Spotlight and disable the Cmd-Space setting ii.
 Then, in Alfred, set the shortcut to Cmd-Space

+6. [Optional] Add some Alfred productivity settings:

+  i.
+One great way to use Alfred for opening often-used things is to enable Web Bookmarks search in Alfred.
+Go to Alfred Preferences > Features > Web Bookmarks, and enable Alfred to search bookmarks.
+Then, if you've bookmarked key repos, standup, task boards or other things, you can search for these in alfred and open them from there.

 ## Keeping libraries & settings up to date

 The repo uses `topgrade` to run software updates.
 This is a library that automates checking if other libraries/systems need to be updated, including Homebrew, Mise, MacOS, Visual Studio Code Extensions and more.
 To run these updates just run: